robertpp/OfficeDocs-SkypeForBusiness/Teams/cqd-data-and-reports.md

 # Data and reports in Call Quality Dashboard (CQD)

 Microsoft Call Quality Dashboard (CQD) uses a near-real-time (NRT) data feed.
-Call records are usually available in CQD within 30 minutes of the end of a call and remain in CQD for 12 months, except for end user identifiable information (EUII) fields which are removed after 28 days.
-Because CQD partially relies on client-side signals that can be subject to delays or interruptions due to network issues, in rare cases some calls will take longer than 30 minutes to appear in CQD.
+Call records are typically available in CQD within 30 minutes of the end of a call and remain in CQD for 12 months, except for end user identifiable information (EUII) fields which are removed after 28 days.
+In rare cases, some calls may take longer than 30 minutes to appear in CQD.

 ## Many ways to access call quality data